How do you choose the right software development engagement model?

 Just like with any ongoing relationship or any partnership, it’s a two-sided job where it’s not enough for a customer to hand the vendor the list of requirements or for the outsourcing partner to have the same customer engagement model for all clients.
 And what guarantees the beginning of this beautiful friendship is a suitable customer engagement model that works for both parties.
 Read on as we try to cover the most common project engagement and customer journey models and help you choose the one that better suits your case.

-Time & Material customer engagement model
+How the Time and Material engagement model works

 Choosing the Time and Material model usually minimizes the most significant risks of outsourced projects: software you’ve been delivered fails to satisfy any of your needs because you need more control over the scope and the budget spending.